dqops/dqo/docs/dqo-concepts/measuring-data-quality-with-data-grouping.md

 In order to avoid storing too many data quality results in the DQOps Cloud Data Warehouse, DQOps captures only the first 1000 results.
-When the query returns more than 1000 rows, DQOps will cancel the query and returns ann error.
+When the query returns more than 1000 rows, DQOps will cancel the query and return an error.
 The behavior can be changed using the *--dqo.sensor.limit.fail-on-sensor-readout-limit-exceeded=false* configuration parameter, which will disable the error.
 DQOps will compare only the first 1000 data groups between the tested table and the reference table, silently discarding the remaining rows (data groups).